 In 2007, he invited me to a medical congress where he would be giving a lecture on the techniques involved.
 That is how it all started.
 The progress made on uterus transplants also made a hole in my protective barrier.
 The possibility that could have a transplant has given me a new situation in life.

 I now dare to say that I do in fact want to have children and that in my heart I have always grieved over not being able to have birth children.

 I dare to hope and dare to long for the day.

 It is a great feeling to be part of all this.
 I am aware of the critics who have said that this is all some kind of ‘luxury’ treatment which people should not spend time and money on.
 To be honest, this kind of criticism makes me angry.
 The resources of the health service are not just needed to save lives but also to help give people a good life quality.
 If I had suffered from breast cancer and was to receive a new breast then I do not think many people would oppose this.

-According to the doctors, the prospects are good.
-My mother is still young and she had three children without any problems.
-She is in good health and her uterus is apparently in great shape!
-The surgeons have performed exploratory keyhole surgery on me and things look OK.
+Today, both me and my mother is in good health.
 My boyfriend and I have also been through two in vitro fertilisations which were also successful.
 We have ten frozen fertilised eggs.

 Note: "Anna" is a made up name.